 Charging port:

-There are three different ways to power your laptop via an External Battery, depending on the output port:
+There are three different ways to power your laptop via an external battery, depending on the output port:

 External battery with DC port: